alugowski/matrepr/README.md

 # MatRepr

-Sparse matrix HTML and LaTeX representation with Jupyter integration.
+Sparse matrix string, HTML, and LaTeX representation with Jupyter integration.
 For Spy plots see [MatSpy](https://github.com/alugowski/matspy).

 Supports:
 * `scipy.sparse` sparse matrices and arrays like `csr_matrix` and `coo_array`.